Spoookyyy/luaj/README.md

     return 1; /* return chunk main function */
 ```

 For more details about the use of host API you currently need to consult [Lua 5.x API](https://www.lua.org/manual/5.1/manual.html#3).
-Luau closely tracks that API but has a few deviations, such as the need to compile source separately (which is important to be able to deploy VM without a compiler), or lack of `__gc` support (use `lua_newuserdatadtor` instead).
+Luaj closely tracks that API but has a few deviations, such as the need to compile source separately (which is important to be able to deploy VM without a compiler), or lack of `__gc` support (use `lua_newuserdatadtor` instead).

 To gain advantage of many performance improvements it's highly recommended to use `safeenv` feature, which sandboxes individual scripts' global tables from each other as well as protects builtin libraries from monkey-patching.
 For this to work you need to call `luaL_sandbox` for the global state and `luaL_sandboxthread` for each new script's execution thread.

 # Testing

-Luau has an internal test suite; in CMake builds it is split into two targets, `Luau.UnitTest` (for bytecode compiler and type checker/linter tests) and `Luau.Conformance` (for VM tests).
-The unit tests are written in C++, whereas the conformance tests are largely written in Luau (see `tests/conformance`).
+Luaj has an internal test suite; in CMake builds it is split into two targets, `Luau.UnitTest` (for bytecode compiler and type checker/linter tests) and `Luau.Conformance` (for VM tests).
+The unit tests are written in C++, whereas the conformance tests are largely written in Luaj (see `tests/conformance`).

 Makefile builds combine both into a single target and can be ran via `make test`.

 # Dependencies

-Luau uses C++ as its implementation language.
+Luaj uses C++ as its implementation language.
 The runtime requires C++11, whereas the compiler and analysis components require C++17.
 It should build without issues using Microsoft Visual Studio 2017 or later, or gcc-7 or clang-7 or later.

-Other than the STL/CRT, Luau library components don't have external dependencies.
+Other than the STL/CRT, Luaj library components don't have external dependencies.
 The test suite depends on [doctest](https://github.com/onqtam/doctest) testing framework, and the REPL command-line depends on [isocline](https://github.com/daanx/isocline).

 # License

-Luau implementation is distributed under the terms of [MIT License](https://github.com/Roblox/luau/blob/master/LICENSE.txt).
+Luaj implementation is distributed under the terms of [MIT License](https://github.com/Roblox/luau/blob/master/LICENSE.txt).
 It is based on Lua 5.x implementation that is MIT licensed as well.

-When Luau is integrated into external projects, we ask to honor the license agreement and include Luau attribution into the user-facing product documentation.
+When Luaj is integrated into external projects, we ask to honor the license agreement and include Luaj attribution into the user-facing product documentation.
 The attribution using [Luau logo](https://github.com/Roblox/luau/blob/master/docs/logo.svg) is also encouraged.

+# About

+Luaj is a fork of LuaU with type checking.